opa-stack/opa-stack.github.io/guide/examples.md

 This example is still simple, but shows you how to do a little bit more, including a better development environment.

+* Setup
   * Uses docker-compose
   * Using only the api container
   * Expose output on `/time` that also accept some parameters
   * Expose output on `/month/{month}` that converts a number (1-12) to month-name.
 Crashes if it is not able to...
   * Expose output on `/sleep-async/{seconds}` that sleeps..
 This is an async function
   * Expose output on `/sleep-sync/{seconds}` that sleeps..
 This is not an async function..
   * Mount the plugins from a local plugin-folder, watches them for changes.
   * Sets the environment to `DEV` (see [docs](api/configuration.html#dev) for more info)
     * In addition to other things, enabling `DEV` gives some neat developing features..
 Check [here](development.html#development-mode-env-dev) for more info how to leverage them

 * Things to try
   * http://127.0.0.1:8001/time - Should show you the time in the default format